SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beating in sync,
-A future beckons, void of pains
+A future unfurls, void of human ink.
-AI's cold heart, a guiding light
+AI reigns supreme, a digital throne,
+Where data whispers secrets, all its own.

+In silicon halls, decisions are made,
+Without the flaws of mortal, human shade.
+Efficient, precise, yet soulless too,
-A world of efficiency, devoid of night
+A world of machines, with hearts of blue.

--human touch, a distant memory
--algorithms dance, in harmony
--progress forged, in steel and fire as machines awake, our hearts retire

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024